cameyer260/docuquery/README-dev.md

 # Dev Notes – DocuQuery

 ### Current Focus
+- Finish the account page
+- Add more oauth sign in, add github sign in
 - Get all relevant account pages created (just the UI for now)

 ### Remember